replikation/wet_lab_protocols/protocols/lib_prep_nano/One_pot_Ligase.md

 - open priming port
 - Remove 20-25 µl of yellow storage solution (use yellow pipette)
 - Take 800 µl Priming solution using a blue Pipette
-- change the Pipette settings to 780 µl (Priming solution still in pipette)
+- reduce Volume on pipette a bit until drop appears (to avoid bubbles to the cell)
-- Load 780 µl to priming port avoiding the introduction of air bubbles
+- Load Priming solution to priming port, avoiding the introduction of air bubbles
 - wait at least 5 min (don’t close port)

 > Step B after at least 5 min